MichaelCorduroy/ScubaMusic/README.md

-ScubaMusic is a lightweight music streaming platform in current production.
+ScubaMusic was a barebones desktop mp3 player.
+RIP 2023-2024.